malithj/scaling-book/sharding.md

 *For part (1)*, we can use the formula above.
 Since we're performing the AllGather over one axis, we have $T_{\text{comms}} = \text{34e6} / \text{9e10} = \text{377us}$.
 To check that we're not latency-bound, we know over an axis of size 4, we'll have at most 3 hops, so our latency bound is something like 3us, so we're not close.
 However, TPU v5e only has a wraparound connection when one axis has size 16, so here *we actually can't do a fully bidirectional AllGather*.
 We have to do 3 hops for data from the edges to reach the other edge, so in theory we have more like $T_{\text{comms}} = 3 * \text{8.4e6} / \text{4.5e10} = 560\mu s$. [**Here's**](https://imgur.com/a/RkvpRGQ) **an actual profile** from [this Colab](https://colab.research.google.com/drive/15tDZMfNqm2vJjvSzw5VC9qtSwc5td-oV?usp=sharing), which shows $680 \mu s$, which is reasonable since we're likely not getting 100% of the theoretical bandwidth! *For part (2)* each shard has size `64 * 256 * 2 = 32kB.
 32e3 / 4.5e10 = 0.7us`, so we're latency bound.
 Since we have 3 hops, this will take roughly 3 * 1us = 3us.
 [In practice, it's closer to 8us.](https://imgur.com/a/HZLQmYs)

 {% enddetails %}

+<p markdown=1 class="takeaway">**Note:** when we have a 2D mesh like `{'X': 16, 'Y': 4}`, it is not necessary for each axis to correspond to a specific _hardware_ axis.
+This means for instance the above could describe a 4x4x4 TPU v5p cube with 2 axes on the $X$ axis.
+This will come into play later when we describe data parallelism over multiple axes.</p>

 ### Case 3: both multiplicands have sharded contracting dimensions